relnod/calcgo/README.md

 The calculations follow basic math rules, like "point before line" rule.
 To break this rule it is possible to use brackets.
-All whitespace character get ignored by the lexer.
+There needs to be at least one whitespace character between an operator an a number.
+All other whitespace character get ignored by the lexer.

 #### Lexer:
 ``` go